Niraaj10/GoMeal/README.md

 ﻿# GoMeal

-it is a frontend of food delivery restaurant app
+It is a frontend of food delivery restaurant app.
+I created this using Html, CSS and JavaScript.